 A “doing business as” (DBA) name – also known as an assumed or fictitious business name - allows you or your company to do business under a different name.
-The law in most states is that unless a DBA filing is made, a person can only do business under his or her own name and corporations and limited liability companies (LLCs) can only do business under the name on their formation document.
+The law in most states is that unless a DBA filing is made, a person can only do business under his or her own name and

 There are many reasons why business owners file a DBA, and they vary by business type.
 What motivates a sole proprietor to opt for a DBA, for example, is different from what motivates a corporation or LLC.
 Here are some of the most popular reasons for filing a DBA.

 When to file a DBA

 - You want to use a business name and not your personal name.
 As a sole proprietor, your name and your business name are legally the same.
 For example, if you are John Smith and you have a consulting business, the name of your business is John Smith.
 The same is true for general partnerships.
 The business name is the same as the partners’ names.
 Filing a DBA allows you to transact business under the DBA name instead of your personal name.

 - Your bank requires a DBA to open a business bank account.
 For a sole proprietor or the partners in a general partnership to open a business bank account, banks typically require a DBA.

 - A prospective client requires a DBA to award you a job.
 Some clients may require you to have a DBA in order to contract with you.
 If you’re a freelance graphic designer, for example, you bid to do work for a local corporation.
 You may be required to have a DBA—but it’s more common that you’d be required to incorporate your business or form an LLC.